- Advice

 VAT relief

-In April 2017 HMRC clarified VAT relief on motorhomes adapted for disabled campers.
+In April 2017 HMRC clarified VAT relief on motorhomes adapted for campers with disabilities.
 It confirmed that VAT relief on the basic motorhome is only available for wheelchair or stretcher users.
 If you believe you can take advantage of this tax relief you should check with your supplier before placing any order.

-If, however, you are disabled and require modifications to the motorhome because of your disability then these adaptations can be zero-rated for VAT under certain conditions, even if you have had to pay VAT on the motorhome purchase itself.
+If, however, you have a disability and require modifications to the motorhome because of your disability then these adaptations can be zero-rated for VAT under certain conditions, even if you have had to pay VAT on the motorhome purchase itself.
 Further information is on the government website here.

 Motorhome or caravan?